Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization

-In this paper, we consider a general graph convolution network (GCN) \cite{KipfW17}, indicated by $f_{\theta}(.)$, for the node classification task.
-In the convolutional layer of GCN, it explores the topological structure in spectral space and aggregates attribute information from the neighbor nodes followed by the non-linear transformation such as ReLU.
+\textbf{Graph Convolution Networks. } In this paper, we consider a general graph convolution network (GCN) \cite{KipfW17}, indicated by $f_{\theta}(.)$, for the node classification task.
+GCN contains convolution layers that aggregate attribute information from the neighbour nodes.
 The equation for a two-layer GCN is defined as: